Skip to main content

 Overview

-A clump-forming perennial reaching 18–36 inches (45–90 cm) tall with a spread of 18–24 inches (45–60 cm).
-Basal leaves are deeply palmately lobed, 3–5 inches (8–13 cm) across, with 5–7 toothed lobes, medium green.
-Stems branch in the upper portion, each terminating in a pincushion-like flower head approximately 1–1.5 inches (2.5–4 cm) across.
-Each head consists of a dome of tiny florets surrounded by a collar of papery, pointed bracts in white, greenish-white, or pink, often with darker veining.
-Flowers are intricate in structure and long-lasting when cut.
-Bloom occurs June through August; deadheading promptly after the first flush may encourage a second flush in late summer.
-Plants self-seed freely; seedlings of named cultivars may not come true to the parent.
-Grows best in cool, moist conditions; foliage deteriorates in hot, dry summers.
-Hardy in zones 4–7; may struggle in zone 8 heat.
+Astrantia major is a clump-forming herbaceous perennial in the family Apiaceae native to central and eastern Europe, reaching 18-36 inches (45-90 cm) tall with a spread of 18-24 inches (45-60 cm).
+Basal leaves are deeply palmately lobed, 3-5 inches (8-13 cm) across, with 5-7 toothed lobes and medium green coloration.
+Stems branch in the upper portion and each branch terminates in a pincushion-like flower head about 1-1.5 inches (2.5-4 cm) across.
+Each head carries a dome of tiny florets surrounded by a collar of papery pointed bracts in white, greenish-white, or pink — often with darker vein markings — above a basal leaf mound.
+Flowers are intricate in structure and hold up well as cut flowers, lasting 10-14 days in water.
+Bloom runs June through August, and deadheading promptly after the first flush can support a secondary bloom in late summer.
+The species self-sows freely and seedlings from named cultivars can come up off-type.
+The species grows in cool moist conditions and foliage deteriorates in hot dry summers; zones 4-7 suit the plant, while zone 8 summer heat reduces bloom quality and duration.

 Native Range

-Native to central and eastern Europe, from the Alps and Carpathians through the Caucasus region, growing in moist meadows, open woodland margins, and stream sides at elevations from 1,600–6,500 feet (500–2,000 m).
+Astrantia major is native to central and eastern Europe from the Alps and Carpathians east through the Caucasus region, where it grows in moist meadows, open woodland margins, and stream sides at 1,600-6,500 feet (500-2,000 m) elevation.

 Suggested Uses

-Commonly planted in shade borders and woodland gardens at 18–24 inch (45–60 cm) spacing.
-Tolerates dry shade less well than many shade perennials; requires moisture.
-Cut flowers last 10–14 days in water.
-Self-seeding habit naturalizes plantings over time but requires management in formal settings.
+Planted in shade borders and woodland gardens at 18-24 inch (45-60 cm) spacing.
+The plant tolerates dry shade less well than many shade perennials and requires consistent soil moisture.
+Cut flowers last 10-14 days in water.
+The self-seeding habit naturalizes plantings over time and requires management in formal settings.
+Grown in containers of 3 gallons (11 L) or more in a humus-rich, moisture-retentive mix.
+Combined with Alchemilla mollis, Geranium species, and Dryopteris ferns in cool moist shade plantings in zones 4-7.
+Not suited to dry exposed sites, alkaline soils above pH 7.5, or hot-summer regions above zone 7.

 How to Identify

-Identified by deeply palmately lobed basal leaves with 5–7 pointed, toothed segments and distinctive pincushion flower heads 1–1.5 inches (2.5–4 cm) across.
-Each flower head has a ring of narrow, pointed papery bracts forming a collar below the dome of tiny florets.
-Bracts are typically white to greenish-white with green veins, or pink in named cultivars.
+Identified by deeply palmately lobed basal leaves with 5-7 pointed toothed segments and pincushion-like flower heads 1-1.5 inches (2.5-4 cm) across.
+Each flower head carries a ring of narrow pointed papery bracts forming a collar below a dome of tiny florets.
+Bracts are typically white to greenish-white with green veins on the species type, and pink on named cultivars such as A. major 'Claret' and A. major 'Roma'.
+Separated from Astrantia maxima by smaller flower heads and less dense basal foliage, and from Astrantia minor by larger size and broader leaf lobes.

 Appearance